USDA-ARS-NWRC/smrf/docs/configuration.rst

 `````

 Distributes the ``cloud_factor`` data using :mod:`smrf.distribute.solar`.
-Specify atmosphic parameters for calculating the clear sky radiation
+Specify atmospheric parameters for calculating the clear sky radiation

 distribution
    :ref:`Distribution method <dist-methods>` with other parameters